 Technically Speaking: Can Your Child Have a YouTube Channel in the First Place?

-Well, this depends, but the answer is likely yes if you are involved and have authorized it.
+But the answer is likely yes if you are involved and have authorized it.
 It depends on your child’s age.
 It also depends on whether you are talking about your child having their own channel /linked email account or having a channel/account that is authorized by or belongs to you, the parent.

 According to YouTube Terms of Service,